shariqahmad04/Knes381/HTMLTool.md

 <span style="color:blue;font-weight:bold">This is the text I'm trying to get placed NEXT to the image.</span>

-<p> The V&#775O2 max is the maximum rate of oxygen consumption attainable during physical exertion.
+<p> The V&#x307 max is the maximum rate of oxygen consumption attainable during physical exertion.
 test

-<p align="center"> Here's a list of things I like: